adiiverma40/tunelog/README.md

 * **Docker & Docker Compose** (Recommended) OR **Python 3.10+**.
 * A Navidrome client that supports scrobbling/Now Playing reporting.

+## Error and Fix:
+- If you are getting error in the recent update, the most likely culprit is the `config file`, copy the config file from github in your `config folder`, or just use the new `ghcr method` to launch `tunelog`

 ### 2. Installation
 >  **Critical:** Docker and manual runs (`python main.py`) are mutually exclusive.
 Docker marks the `data/` folder as `rootowned`.
 If you switch between them, run `sudo chown -R $USER:$USER data/` to fix permissions.